dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/allocation_view_implementation.md

 - Refer to the [Decomposition View](module_view_decomposition.md) for more details on the modules.
 - Refer to the [Uses View](module_view_uses.md) for the follow-up on which modules *use* each module and the bounding contexts.
-- Refer to the [Layered View](module_view_layered.md) for the follow-up layered distribution of the modules, taking in consideration DDD Distillation principles.
+- Refer to the [Standard Layered View](module_view_layered.md) for the follow-up layered distribution of the modules, taking in consideration DDD Distillation principles.
 - Refer to the [Layered View II (Large Scale Structure - Responsability Layers)](module_view_layered_responsability.md) for a layered view on the optics of Domain Large Scale Structure Responsability Layers.

 ## References